Human Empathy as Encoder: AI-Assisted Depression Assessment in Special Education

 \subsection{Experimental Setup and Training}

-Our curated dataset (detailed in Section~\ref{sec:III.B.3}) was partitioned into 90\% for training and 10\% for validation.
+Our curated dataset (detailed in Section~\ref{sec:III.B.3}) was evaluated using 5-fold cross-validation to ensure robust performance assessment.
 We employed the AdamW optimizer with a learning rate of 1e-5 and a batch size of 8.
-Model performance was evaluated using accuracy and macro F1-score on the validation set.
+Model performance was evaluated using accuracy and macro F1-score across all folds.